 - Be sure you’re not cheating often on the keto diet, especially when you’re first starting out.
 On special occasions, it’s okay to indulge, but binging on sugary foods should not be a regular thing.

 - If you aren’t tracking your food intake and can’t seem to lose weight, you need to invest in a food scale and download a food-tracking app.
 Don’t guess how much you’re eating; know how much you’re eating!

 - Exercising isn’t absolutely necessary, but if you’re experiencing sudden weight gain on keto, it behooves you to start.
 Even a daily, modest-pace walk or bike ride can help you burn more energy and shift your calorie balance in favor of weight loss.

-- If you aren’t sure how many calories and macros you should eat every day, then try using our keto diet macro calculator as a starting point.
+- If you aren’t sure how many calories and macros you should eat every day, then try using our keto diet macro calculator.
 If you gain weight after the first two weeks, reduce your calorie intake by 10-15% and reassess again after another week.
 Repeat as necessary until you’re consistently losing 1-2 pounds per week.